The Rise of Body-Worn Cameras in UK Security

 -

-Discreet design that can be clipped to clothing or accessories
+A discreet design that clips to clothing or accessories

 Legal Considerations in the UK